 The Student Body Activity Fund accounts for the receipts, disbursements and cash balances of the various schools' Student Body Funds.
 The resources are primarily generated by students, student groups, Parent Teacher Associations (PTAs), booster clubs, fundraising activities and donations.
-The individual schools are responsible for managing their school's fund.
+With financial oversight provided by the District's Finance office, individual schools are responsible for managing their school's fund.
 Each school's Student Body Fund is reviewed on a recurring schedule.